emarsden/dash-mpd-cli/doc/src/installation.md

   subprocess for muxing (combining) audio and video streams.
 See the `--mkvmerge-location` commandline argument if it’s not installed in a standard location (not on your PATH).

-- [ffmpeg](https://ffmpeg.org/) or [vlc](https://www.videolan.org/vlc/) to download to the MP4
+- [ffmpeg](https://ffmpeg.org/) for muxing audio and video streams and for concatenating streams from a multi-period manifest.
+The ffprobe binary (distributed with ffmpeg) is required alongside the ffmpeg binary.
+See the `--ffmpeg-location` commandline argument if this is installed in a non-standard location.

-  container format, also for muxing audio and video streams (see the `--ffmpeg-location` and `--vlc-location` commandline arguments if these are installed in non-standard locations).
-See the `--muxer-preference` commandline argument to specify which muxing application to prefer for different container types.
+- [vlc](https://www.videolan.org/vlc/) as an alternative application for muxing audio and video streams (sometimes VLC is able to mux certain streams that ffmpeg doesn’t support).
+See the `--vlc-location` commandline argument if this is installed in a non-standard location.
+Also see the `--muxer-preference` commandline argument to specify which muxing application to prefer for different container types.

-- the MP4Box commandline utility from the [GPAC](https://gpac.wp.imt.fr/) project, if you want to test the preliminary support for retrieving subtitles in wvtt format.
-If it's installed, MP4Box will be used to convert the wvtt stream to the more widely recognized SRT format.
+- the MP4Box commandline utility from the [GPAC](https://gpac.wp.imt.fr/) project, to help with subtitles in wvtt format.
+If it’s installed, MP4Box will be used to convert the wvtt stream to the more widely recognized SRT format.
 MP4Box can also be used for muxing audio and video streams to an MP4 container, as a fallback if ffmpeg and vlc are not available.
 See the `--mp4box-location` commandline argument if this is installed in a non-standard location.

 - the mp4decrypt commandline application from the [Bento4
   suite](https://github.com/axiomatic-systems/Bento4/), if you need to fetch encrypted content.